fbohz/fbohz.github.io/_posts/2020-09-16-data-structures_pt2.markdown

 filename: 2020-09-16-data-structures_pt2
 ---

-> Learning about data structures is an essential part of becoming a more experienced developers.
-This is the second part of the series, and will be the longest one, buckle down.
+> Learning about data structures is an essential part of becoming a more experienced developer.
+This is the second part of the series (and will be the longest one), buckle down 🚀.

 # Learning About Data Structures Part 2